 Stages 3&4: Constructing Meaning - Description

-For readers who have developed some fluency with decoding now is the time to learn how to dig into text to construct meaning and think critically.
+For readers who have developed some fluency with decoding, now is the time to learn how to dig into text to construct meaning and think critically - the art of comprehension.
 Rather than tackle the "Comprehension Smorgasbord" with a little bit of this and a little bit of that, we provide you with our tried and proven developmental comprehension progression, Stages 3 through 6, which provides systematic coverage of increasingly complex strategies.
 You will be amazed at what you learn about the way your readers are processing text.

 Stage 3: "Unpacking Sentences" (Constructing Meaning)